 This board switches power on and off to your 5v device.
 It is designed with the Raspberry Pi in mind, but will work with almost any project that uses 5 Amps of power or less.
-The technical function is detailed here.

 The SWITCH connection goes to one side a momentary switch, and the other side of the momentary switch is connected to -IN.

 The connections labeled -OUT and +OUT are for the power output.
 These lead to the device that’s being powered.

 The GP1 pin connects to an available GPIO pin.
 It sends a signal to that pin when the power button is pressed.

 The GP2 pin is used to keep everything powered on, and allows the board to automatically shut off power to your device after a shutdown process is complete.
 It needs to remain connected to a voltage above 3v (typically a GPIO pin).
 The board will power off your device around 3 seconds after voltage to this pin is disconnected.

 This board acts as a soft switch, and switches the positive side of a power source on and off.
 Your device draws no power when the board is off.

 Basic Function: When the momentary power button is pressed, the power is switched on.
 If the power button is then held for 3 seconds the power will be switched off.
 If this is all that is needed then the GP2 pin should be connected to the OUT+ pin.
 In this setup, the GP2 pin should not be connected to a GPIO pin.